Fotor Review 2026: Is It Still Worth Using? (Honest Take)

 How does Fotor compare to Canva?

 Fotor is stronger on photo editing depth and cheaper on paid plans.
-Canva dominates on templates, collaboration, and overall design flexibility.
-They're genuinely different tools despite looking similar on the surface — the right pick depends almost entirely on whether photo editing or design templates matter more to you.
+Canva dominates on templates, collaboration, and overall design versatility.
+They're genuinely different tools despite surface-level similarity — the right choice depends almost entirely on whether photo editing or design templates matter more to you.

 Is the Fotor AI image generator any good?